Best Paid & FREE Social Media Management Tools Everyone Can Use in 2023

 Social media managers love being able to see who is accountable for each project in CoSchedule, so there is no more confusion over who used an outdated football club logo or who is responsible for a certain campaign.
 CoSchedule also offers analytics, so you can see how your enrollment campaigns are going, check out student engagement, and find ways to improve projects that aren’t as successful.

 CoSchedule is used by Lamar University and University MarComm teams.

 There are many other social media management tools that can work for universities, but I wanted to keep the list short and pick only the ones that seem to be more geared towards it.
-You could also check out TweetDeck for social listening of your Twitter accounts, or Juicer for social media marketing.
+You could also check out TweetDeck (which we’ve talked about at the beginning of the article) for social listening of your Twitter accounts or Juicer for social media marketing.

 There are a number of social media management tools that offer TikTok integration, allowing you to manage your TikTok presence and content strategy better.
 Some of the most popular options among those reviewed above include Sprout Social, Hootsuite, Buffer, and Loomly.
 Each of these tools offers unique features and capabilities that can be tailored to your specific needs.

 - Sprout Social is a comprehensive social media management platform that offers a wide range of features, including TikTok integration.
 With Sprout, you can post and schedule TikTok content, track analytics and performance, and engage with your audience.